Acrisel/acris/acris/README.rst

 Programming Idoms
 =================

-threadit
+threaded
 --------

     decorator for methods that can be executed as a thread.
+RetriveAsycValue callable class used in the example below provide means to access results.
+One can provide their own callable to pass results.

 example
 ~~~~~~~

     .. code-block:: python

-        from acris import threadit
+        from acris import threaded, RetriveAsycValue
         from time import sleep

         class ThreadedExample(object):
-            @threadit
+            @threaded
             def proc(self, id_, num, stall):
                 s=num
                 while num > 0: